 Before any money changes hands, verify:

-• Any mortgages, liens, or encumbrances on the unit
+• Any mortgages, liens, or servitudes, which are recorded on the back of the title deed

-• The project's completion status and permits for new builds
+• The project's completion status, permits, and the developer's track record for new builds

 The long-stay question